veritone/veritone-sample-engine-amazon/README.md

 There are two types of outputs from the engine.
 It is currently recommended engines output both.
 1. Engine output is uploaded to Veritone as an asset by calling the Create Asset mutation.
 2. Task output is created by calling Update Task with the result.
-Below is an expample:
+Below is an example of how to update both:
 ```javascript
 createAsset(results, function completeTaskNow(err, data) {
     if (err) {